AbelSniffel/SteamKM/README.md

 - Dynamic Sorting: Sort games by title and category.

 ### **System Features**
-- Automatic Updates: Stay up to date with built-in update checking.
+- Automatic Updates: Stay up to date with built-in update checking and the ability to choose the specific version which to download.
-- Cross-Platform Compatibility: Built with Qt and Python for Windows and Linux users.
+- Cross-Platform Compatibility: Built with PySide6 and Python for Windows and Linux users.
-- User-Friendly Notifications: Receive alerts for errors, updates, or system events.